 To keep broccoli fresh, store it in the refrigerator wrapped loosely in damp paper towels, or submerge the stem portions in a pitcher filled with ice water.
 Do not store it in a sealed container or plastic bag since it requires air circulation.

-You can also freeze chopped broccoli for several months if you won’t have time to finish it while fresh.
+You can also freeze chopped broccoli for several months.

 Which part of broccoli is the healthiest to eat?

 The broccoli head or tree-like florets are the most popular parts to eat, but the entire stalk is edible and packed with nutrients.
 Many health experts recommend eating the stalks, since they can be considered a high-fiber food, along with eating the leafy greens attached to the stalks that hold high levels of nutrients.